Reltroner/reltroner-studio/content/places/reltronepolis-aeropolis-raia.md

 ---

+## 🎙️ RAIA Official Voice/Branding

+> **“Where Space Begins With Sentience.”**

+This phrase captures RAIA’s identity as more than a spaceport — it is a ceremonial departure point for minds, missions, and civilizations aligned with Astralis clarity.

+---

 ### 📍 Location & Function
 RAIA is located **at the northeastern edge of the border between Reltronepolis Province and Leastroper Province**, seamlessly linked by the **Airport Rail Link (ARL)** from Reltronepolis Central Station.